Methodology

 Market Status Methodology

-Use as context, not signalsHub updated ~5 minutes1h closes stored as historyMarket data is probabilistic
+Use as context, not signalsHub updated ~5 minutes1h closes stored as historyPublic view is intentionally simplified

-If you want to reference Market Status in an article or newsletter, use the hub link + the “As of” timestamp shown on the page.
+If you want to reference Market Status in an article, report, or newsletter, use the hub link together with the visible timestamp.
 For reproducible references, link the CSV export you used.

 Hub